-The irony is that, after all this fuss about lead in faucets, faucets are usually not the primary source of lead in-household water supplies.
-Old pipes were often lead, and even after copper became the standard, it was usually soldered with lead solder until lead was outlawed in 1986.
-If your old house water pipes are galvanized steel or black iron, they probably have a number of problems by now but none of them is lead contamination.
-Plastic pipes are safe from lead but have a number of other problems, and cannot be used in many localities, including most places in Nebraska that aren't farmland.
+The irony is that after all this fuss about lead in faucets, faucets are usually not the primary source of lead in-household water supplies.
+Old pipes were often lead, and even after copper became the standard, it was usually soldered with lead solder until the lead was outlawed in 1986.
+If your old house water pipes are galvanized steel or black iron, they probably have several problems by now but none of them is lead contamination.
+Plastic pipes are safe from lead but have several other problems, and cannot be used in many localities, including most places in Nebraska that aren't farmland.

 The answer may be PEX, an engineered material made of cross-linked polyethylene formed into a hose.
 Stronger and more flexible than copper, and less susceptible to damage from freezing, it has gained widespread acceptance in the plumbing trades for most household water supply applications.

 Testing and Certification is costly.
 It can cost as much as $5,000 to test and certify a faucet (although when tested in quantity the per faucet cost is often substantially less).
 Certifying faucets is a sizeable investment by the faucet company, particularly one that offers dozens of different faucets and finishes.

 Testing affects the price of the faucet to the consumer.
 A faucet made in China may sell for 60% of the U.S. price for the same faucet.
 The difference is largely the expense of initial certification and the ongoing cost of maintaining certification.